 What does Trichy need in the way of Faecal Sludge Management?

 Though the FSTP project is seen as an intermediate solution by the city, 100% expansion of UGSS has practically been challenging in the context of developing countries.
 Before evaluating the feasibility of sanitation solutions, understanding the ground reality of Trichy’s sanitation situation is crucial.
-A team from Athena traveled to the city, conducting interviews across the ecosystem and gathering useful insghts from citizens and government officials.
+A team from Athena traveled to the city, conducting interviews across the ecosystem and gathering useful insights from citizens and government officials.

 The Sanitation Context in Trichy